Best Russian Movies to Learn Russian

 Movies are an indispensable part of contemporary society in Russia.

-To study the Russian language successfully, you need to immerse yourself in the culture.
+To study the Russian language successfully, you must immerse yourself in the culture.
 The only natural way you can do that is by watching Russian movies.

 Russian is a tricky and challenging language to learn.